xav-b/taskbook/build.md

 ### Next

-- ZSH Autocompletion (take example of the existing one)

 ### Fix behaviors

+- _groupByX should belong to Catalog
+- Replace all `throw` by proper rendering + `process.exit`
 - Make board names stored lower case, displayed title case (case insensitive basically)
 - `archive` and `timeline` to support same filters as `tb list`
-- Event to understand time: entering `10am` should show up as `10:00am` and rightly align
+- Durations to understand time: entering `10am` should show up as `10:00am` and rightly align

 ### Ideas

+- ZSH Autocompletion (take example of the existing one)
 - Have a `theme` where colors and all are abstracted as `primary`, `secondary`, etc...
-- `@` to reference boards both by id and by name
+- `@` to reference boards both by id and by name (at the very least get the `grey` customised)
 - Time boxing and pomodoro timer
 - Recurring tasks/habits: shall we use `@Tuesday`, ... and just have a command that automatically to today todo